Sport in Albania: Football

 Football is the most popular sport in Albania.
 It arrived in Albania at the beginning of the 20th century.
 Football is played by children at school and by grown-ups on the many indoor and outdoor fields located throughout the country.
 The sport is governed by the Football Association of Albania (Federata Shqiptare e Futbollit).

 The first recorded match was between students at a Christian mission in Shkodër.
 Other towns and cities followed suit and on 6 June 1930 the Football Association of Albania was established.
 The association became a member of football's governing body FIFA in 1932, and joined the European governing body UEFA in 1954 as a founding member.

 Albania was the winner of the 1946 Balkan Cup and the 2000 Malta International Tournament.
-At the UEFA Euro 1964 in Spain, Albania made its first-ever appearance at a major men's football tournament.
+At the UEFA Euro 1964 in Spain, Albania made its first-ever appearance at a major men's football tournament were they reached despite not qualifying the Round of 16.
 Albania's highest FIFA World Ranking for men was 22nd, in August 2015.
 Albania qualified for the UEFA Euro 2016 in France.
 Playing in the Groupstage in Group A against France, Switzerland and Romania.

 The youth teams of Albania got a rich history in football as the Albania national under-21 football team won twice the Balkan Youth Championship in 1978 and 1981 and they also qualify once at the 1984 UEFA European Under-21 Championship, losing in the Quarterfinals against Italy.

+One of the most successful Albanian Football Managers in the history of the Country is Shyqyri Rreli.
+His main success came for the Albania national under-21 football team, in which he led them to two straight titles of the Balkan Youth Championship (in 1978 and 1981) and to the quarter finals of the Euro 1984, where Albania's Under 21 side was among the best 8 European teams.
+He also led Tirana to the best 16 clubs in three European competitions 1986–87 European Cup Winners' Cup, 1988–89 European Cup, and 1989–90 European Cup.
+He also will be remembered for getting Albania close to qualifying in the Mexico 1986 campaign, most notably through a victory against Belgium and draws against Poland and Greece finishing third the best result for Albania in twenty years.